freseco/pyerir/README.md

 # PYERIR
 ## About
-Simple fullscreen player for m3u files.
+Simple fullscreen player for m3u files(IPTV).
 It works in Raspberry pi 4 with Python3.9.
-It can get the IR code from IR remote control.
+It can get the IR code from (any?)
+IR remote control.

-This project is a small example of wxpython for the GUI, threading for getting the IR codes, using wraper vlc library, gpio pins and the m3u_parser library for parsing the m3u files.
+This project is a small example of wxpython for the GUI, threading for getting the IR codes, using wraper vlc library, gpio pins and the m3u_parser library for parsing the m3u files and pyttsx3, a text-to-speech conversion library in Python.

 It has two types of notifications: wx.adv(OS notification) and popup windows.

 *Not testing with other python versions.

 ## Features
-- Playes channels in fullscreen, doing streaming from url in a m3u file.
+- Playe channels in fullscreen, doing streaming from url in a m3u file.
-- Changes volumen
+- Changes volumen.
-- Fullscreen
 - Shows list of the channels.
 - Speech some information.
 - Works in raspberry 4.